jarthursantos/gympoint/README.md

 `cd server`

+after

+`yarn` or `npm install`

-and create a .env file, copy the content of [.env.example](/server/.env.example) from him and replace all required variables based on your system
+and create a .env file in root folder, copy the content of [.env.example](.env.example) from him and replace all required variables based on your system

 and after